Ecclesiastical Exemption from Listed Building Consent

-Works to places of worship in use by one of the exempt religious denominations are exempt from the requirement of listed building and planning permission for relevant demolition in a conservation area (1), but not exempt from the requirements of planning permission.
-Ecclesiastical buildings in ecclesiastical use cannot be scheduled monuments so there can never be a requirement of scheduled monument consent for such buildings (2).
+Works to places of worship in use by one of the exempt religious denominations are exempt from the requirement to obtain listed building consent and planning permission for relevant demolition in a conservation area (ref.
+1), but are not otherwise exempt from the requirement to obtain planning permission.
+Ecclesiastical buildings in ecclesiastical use cannot be scheduled monuments so there can never be a requirement of scheduled monument consent for such buildings (ref.
+2).

 Ecclesiastical building and ecclesiastical purposes

-The expression ' ecclesiastical building' is not expressly defined in the Act, although it is explicit that the term does not include premises “used or available for use by a minister of religion wholly or mainly as residence from which to perform the duties of his office” (3).
-The Ecclesiastical Exemption (Listed Buildings and Conservation Areas) England Order 2010 makes it clear however, that the expression extends to church buildings, their contents and anything fixed thereto as well as to anything situated within the curtilage of a church building.
+The expression 'ecclesiastical building' is not expressly defined in the Planning (Listed Building and Conservation Areas) Act, although it is explicit that the term does not include premises “used or available for use by a minister of religion wholly or mainly as residence from which to perform the duties of his office” (ref.
+3).
+The Ecclesiastical Exemption (Listed Buildings and Conservation Areas) England Order 2010 makes it clear however, that the expression extends to church buildings, their contents and anything fixed thereto as well as to anything situated within the curtilage of a church building (ref.
+4).

-Similarly the expression 'ecclesiastical purposes' is undefined in the Act, but has been held to include in addition to use for corporate worship, “purposes connected with the use of the building, which the church authorities might think likely to foster...fellowship among its members”, which in each instance will be a question of fact (5).
-It may be thought of as "church purposes as distinct from social purposes" (5).
+Similarly the expression 'ecclesiastical purposes' is undefined in the Act, but has been held to include in addition to use for corporate worship, “purposes connected with the use of the building, which the church authorities might think likely to foster...fellowship among its members”, which in each instance will be a question of fact (ref.
+5).
+It may be thought of as "church purposes as distinct from social purposes" (ref.
+5).

-Where the exemption applies the practical effect is that listed building consent is not required for the alteration or extension of a listed ecclesiastical building of any denomination provided that the building is used for ecclesiastical purposes both before and after the works.
+Where the exemption applies listed building consent is not required for the alteration or extension of a listed ecclesiastical building of any exempt denomination provided that the building is used for ecclesiastical purposes both before and after the works.

-In the case of the partial demolition of an ecclesiastical building it would also seem that consent is not required, provided that the remainder of the building following the works continues to be used for ecclesiastical purposes.
+In the case of demolition of an ecclesiastical building consent is not required provided that a part of the building is retained following the works continues to be used for ecclesiastical purposes.

 The exemption applies to works to all places of worship owned by recognised religious bodies, which have their own satisfactory systems of building control in place.
 They are known as the exempt denominations.

-In order for a religious body to become ‘exempt’, it must demonstrate to the satisfaction of the Secretary of State that those systems and procedures it has in place provide equally stringent levels of control to those of the secular heritage protection system (6).
+In order for a religious body to become ‘exempt’, it must demonstrate to the satisfaction of the Secretary of State that those systems and procedures it has in place provide equally stringent levels of control to those of the secular heritage protection system (ref.
+6).

 Its processes need to be open and transparent and should provide similar levels of consultation and engagement with local communities, local planning authorities, Historic England and the National Amenity Societies as operate under the provisions of the rest of the heritage planning regime.

-More particularly, the exempt denominations' internal control system should embody the principles set out in Government guidance (6).
+More particularly, the exempt denominations' internal control system should embody the principles set out in Government guidance (ref.
+6).

 Currently, only the following denominations are able to take advantage of the exemption: the Church of England; the Church in Wales; the Roman Catholic Church; the Methodist Church; the Baptist Union of Great Britain, the Baptist Union of Wales; and the United Reformed Church.
 Each of these denominations has demonstrated to the satisfaction of the Secretary of State that they have the requisite systems and procedures in place.